Aro1914/Trivia-API/backend/README.md

   - `difficulty`: An integer indicating the difficulty of the question
   - `rating`: An integer indicating the rating of the question
 - Returns: An object with the following properties:
+  - `status_code`: HTTP status code
-  - `success` A boolean representing the status of the result of the request.
+  - `success`: A boolean representing the status of the result of the request.
-  - `questions`: An array of objects with keys:
-    - `id`: The ID of the question
-    - `question`: The question
-    - `answer`: The answer
-    - `category`: The ID of category of the question
-    - `difficulty`: An integer indicating the difficulty of the question
-    - `rating`: An integer indicating the rating of the question
+  - `message`: A message describing the result of the request
-  - `total_questions`: An integer of the total number of questions
-  - `current_category`: A null value

 Example Response: